hiteshjoshi1/commands/kubernetes/kubernetes_arch.md

 Kubectl converts the yaml file to JSON and sends the request to kube-apiserver

 ### etcd
- etcd is a key-value store, and is used as backing store of all cluster data.
+ etcd is a distributed key-value store, and is used as backing store of all cluster data.
+All pod definition is stored in here.

 ### kube-scheduler
 Component that watches for newly created pods with no assigned node, and selects a node for them to run on.
 This is based on various factors